bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 image_subtitle_link = "https://codeberg.org/rmemr/w3.terrain-texturing"
 +++

-Thanks to **X** contributors, **X** pull requests, community reviewers, and our [**generous sponsors**](https://github.com/sponsors/cart), I'm happy to announce the **Bevy 0.8** release on [crates.io](https://crates.io/crates/bevy)!
+Thanks to **130** contributors, **461** pull requests, community reviewers, and our [**generous sponsors**](https://github.com/sponsors/cart), I'm happy to announce the **Bevy 0.8** release on [crates.io](https://crates.io/crates/bevy)!

 For those who don't know, Bevy is a refreshingly simple data-driven game engine built in Rust.
-You can check out [Quick Start Guide](/learn/book/getting-started/) to try it today.
+You can check out our [Quick Start Guide](/learn/book/getting-started/) to try it today.
 It's free and open source forever!
 You can grab the full [source code](https://github.com/bevyengine/bevy) on GitHub.
 Check out [Bevy Assets](https://bevyengine.org/assets) for a collection of community-developed plugins, games, and learning resources.

 To update an existing Bevy App or Plugin to **Bevy 0.8**, check out our [0.7 to 0.8 Migration Guide](/learn/book/migration-guides/0.7-0.8/).

-As always, there are a _ton_ of new features, bug fixes, and quality of life tweaks in this release, but here are some of the highlights:
+Since our last release a few months ago we've added a _ton_ of new features, bug fixes, and quality of life tweaks, but here are some of the highlights:

 * **New Material System**: Custom shaders are now _much_ easier to define, thanks to the new Material trait and AsBindGroup derive.
 * **Camera-driven Rendering**: Each Camera now configures what it renders and how it renders it.
 Easily layer camera renders on top of each other, do split screen, or render to a texture in just a few lines of code.